Cibico99/DockerESP/README.md

 # DockerESP
-Wireless ESP upload/management in a Docker w/ Roomba control!
+Wireless ESP upload/management in a Docker!

-Feel free to use this to manage any ESP, doesn't have to be strapped to a roomba!

 ## Warning!!!
 Currently no security implemented!
+If your system is accessible from the internet, anyone could access your ESP's.

 ## Quick Start
 Things to change to make this work right away, if you already know what your doing, or just like getting lost like me =)